The TECARTUS treatment process includes 5 steps

 Your progress is monitored

 You should plan to stay close to your Authorized Treatment Center for at least 4 weeks after receiving TECARTUS.
-Kite Konnect® can provide information about potential options for transportation and housing assistance.
+Kite Konnect® can provide information about resources that may be available to make this stay easier.

 Follow-up visits with your local oncologist